Lyle H. Fulton Memorial Bridge: Description

 The Lyle H. Fulton Memorial Bridge carries I-65 across the Cumberland River about 2 mi north of downtown Nashville.
-The segment of I-65 that the bridge is located on is part of a loop of interstate highways that completely encircle downtown Nashville, known locally as the Downtown Loop.
+The segment of I-65 that the bridge is located on is part of a loop of Interstate Highways that completely encircle downtown Nashville, known locally as the Downtown Loop or Inner Loop.
 The bridge carries six lanes, separated by a jersey barrier, and has no shoulders, unlike the nearby Silliman Evans Bridge on I-24.
 Directly east of the bridge I-65 splits off into a concurrency with I-24, with the lanes on I-65 splitting off into this interchange less than 200 ft beyond the eastern end of the bridge.
-While I-65 is a north-south route, the bridge is almost directly aligned in an east to west direction.
+While I-65 is a north-south route, the bridge is almost directly aligned in an east-to-west direction.
 West of the bridge, I-65 gradually curves to the south.
 In addition to the Cumberland River, the bridge also crosses the Cumberland River Greenway at its western end and a surface street at its eastern end.